Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 They think I know Hugh.

-You both studied drama, didn't it?
+You both studied drama.

 Yeah, we're both drama guys.

-He went to Nautau, you went to?
+He went to Nottie.

-which is almost as good.
+Latrobe University, which is almost as good.

-As far as they know.
+As far as they know,

-Sounds pretty good, doesn't it?
+That sounds pretty good, doesn't it?

-You know where he studied, you fucking nerd.
+you fucking nerd.

-I think we need to shave that beard off tonight
+I think we need to shave that beard off tonight.

-You're not worthy
+You're not worthy.

-Only cool people have beers
+Only cool people have beers.

-I don't know if that's true
+I don't know if that's true.

-Thanks so much for coming
+Thanks so much for coming.

-Great to see you
+Great to see you.

-Great to see it
+Good to see it.

-Great to see it
+Great to see it.

-You know these two bearded men
+You know these two bearded men have a podcast about

 And they did a whole series